-Scheduling your annual furnace maintenance helps keep your heating equipment operating up to 30 percent more efficient and helps extend the life of your furnace.
-But things may still stop working, and when they do, you could feel like you’re always hearing about something else.
+Scheduling your seasonal furnace maintenance helps keep your heating equipment operating up to 30 percent more efficient and helps extend the life of your furnace.
+But things may still stop working, and when they do, you could feel like it’s always something else.

 This time it’s your blower, next time it’s your pressure switch.
-Now you need to replace your flame sensor.
+Now your find out the flame sensor has to be replaced.

-A flame sensor is a critical safety feature on your gas furnace.
-During the ignition pattern, your gas furnace undergoes a process where either a hot surface ignitor or a spark will ignite the gas.
-As the gas is ignited, the flame sensor creates a current of electricity.
-This is calculated in micro amps.
-If the furnace’s control board does not read the right level of micro amps, the furnace will stop giving the system fuel to stop an explosion.
+A flame sensor is a critical safety element on your gas furnace.
+During the ignition pattern, your gas furnace goes through a process where either a hot surface ignitor or a spark will ignite the gas.
+As the gas is ignited, the flame sensor generates a current of electricity.
+This is measured in micro amps.
+If the furnace’s control board does not read the correct level of micro amps, the furnace will no longer give the system fuel to stop an explosion.

-Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can hinder the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.
+Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can restrict the flame sensor’s ability to work properly, which can cause the furnace to malfunction.

-The way to establish if an unclean flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can give you.
+The way to establish if an unclean flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can give you.
 If a dirty flame sensor is the culprit, the heating expert will clean the sensor with steel wool.
-If dirt was the sole factor, we will see a significantly higher amp reading.
-If the reading doesn’t change, the technician will continue with the heating system repair diagnostic process.
+If dirt was the sole factor, we will see a much higher amp reading.
+If the reading does not change, the technician will continue with the furnace repair diagnostic process.

-If you aren’t confident your heating system is going to outlast these last few weeks of winter, give Neal Harris Service Experts Heating, Air Conditioning & Plumbing a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new furnace.
+If you aren’t sure your furnace is going to outlast these last few weeks of winter, give Neal Harris Service Experts a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new heating system.